xssworm/interspire-bigcommerce/readme.txt

 == Changelog ==

+= 1.1 =
+__Note: Existing links will not be backward compatible with previous versions of this plugin!__

+* Fixed the issues with previous versions - now lists will generate in much less time and will include unlimited numbers of products
+* Added configuration option for whether or not to use SEO-friendly URLs
+* BigCommerce users will now see `[bigcommerce]` shortcode instead of `[interspire]`
+* Improved settings check: settings are only checked when they have changed

 = 1.0.6 =
 * Whoops!
 This is what 1.0.5 was supposed to be.
 * Fixed generation of product list